terrastruct/byelinear/README.md

 It uses the Linear GraphQL API and the GitHub V3 and V4 APIs.

 It will hit the Linear GraphQL complexity limit quite quickly downloading issues.
-In our case just 20 issues. byelinear will back off and retry every minute so you can just let it run and wait until it's done.
+In our case just 20 issues. byelinear will back off and retry every 5 minutes so you can just let it run and wait until it's done.
 The fetch rate ends up being about 20 issues an hour.

+There is also a one second wait in between every issue when fetching from Linear and exporting to GitHub.

-You can also terminate byelinear and resume later.
+You can terminate byelinear and resume later.
 It will start right where it left off based on the state in `./linear-corpus/state.json` (you can change this via `$BYELINEAR_CORPUS`).

 You can also contact Linear's support and request they raise your rate limit temporarily.